rohitahuja/django-bytesize-template/README.md

     $ >>> p = BotThreadPreparer()
     $ >>> p.prepare()

 Work on the rest of what's necessary for your application.
+Note that if at any point you want to create an asynchronous task (periodic or not), see ``bot/tasks.py`` for examples.
+Regular tasks will need to get called in code (see the call for ``handle_payload`` in ``bot/views.py``), and periodic tasks will get picked up by the celery worker to run at their scheduled time.

 ### Testing the Project